Sylvania Electric Products: History

 The Hygrade Sylvania Corporation was formed with the 1931 merger of the Nilco Lamp Works, Inc., Sylvania Products Co. and #Hygrade Lamp Company.
 (Note: Hygrade Lamp as the surviving company (renamed June 29, 1931) acquired the properties of the others in exchange for 5,500 shares of its convertible preferred and 75,000 of its common stock for a new total of 23,800 preferred and 192,684 common shares) Hygrade and Nilco manufactured incandescent lamps under license from General Electric, Hygrade (since 1928) and Sylvania (since 1924) made vacuum tubes under license from RCA.
-Combined revenue in 1930 was $8,340,000.
-Compared to $137 million annual revenue in 1930 of RCA across all its subsidiaries, and $376 million for General Electric.
+(Note: Combined revenue in 1930 was $8,340,000.
+Compared to $137 million annual revenue in 1930 of RCA across all its subsidiaries, and $376 million for General Electric.)

 Between June 17, 1933, and October 14, 1933, employment increased from 2,511 to 4,750, weekly payroll from $57,000 to $88,000 in the company's 4 plants (Salem, Emporium, St. Marys, Clifton (Note: The plant in Clifton opened early in 1933 and produced radio transmitters, transmitting tubes, industrial power tubes and custom-built electronic devices.
 Some devices created in the Clifton electronics division were:

 a 2-way radio for police patrol cars, to replace 1-way/receive only systems.) with a combined floor space of 9.7 acres / 423,000sqft).
 The company had a total production capacity for 120,000 lamps and 100,000 tubes per day.

 In 1936 a second plant of 91,600sqft was built for $330,000 in Salem on Loring Avenue exclusively for vacuum tube production and absorbed that part of the business from the main Salem plant.
-Also in 1936 the Economic Lamp Co. of Malden, Massachusetts was acquired for 12,000 newly issued common shares.
-This included a license agreement with General Electric and Hygrade's quota rose from 8.2242% to 9.124% of General Electric's domestic sales of standard (non-miniature) light bulbs.
+Also in 1936 the Economic Lamp Co. of Malden, Massachusetts was acquired.
+(Note: 12,000 newly issued common shares were paid in exchange) This included a license agreement with General Electric and Hygrade's quota rose from 8.2242% to 9.124% of General Electric's domestic sales of standard (non-miniature) light bulbs.
 The Malden plant was disposed of some time before 1941.

 In 1939, Hygrade Sylvania started preliminary research on fluorescent technology, and later that year, demonstrated the first linear, or tubular, fluorescent lamp.
 It was featured at the 1939 New York World's Fair.
 Sylvania acquired multiple fluorescent lamp related licenses from other companies, including for the production of chemicals and In April 1940 began mass production of fluorescent lamp fixtures, formerly handled in Salem, on 70,000sqft leased floor space in Ipswich and within a year extended the lease by an additional 48,000sqft.